Ally logo. Go to Ally.com

 6. Dining and beverages

 Your cruise will likely include meals if you stick to the main dining halls.
-Depending on your cruise line, you might pay extra if you'd like to upgrade to some of the more specialty dining options.
+However, beverage packages are typically charged separately, and depending on your cruise line, you might pay extra if you'd like to upgrade to some of the more specialty dining options.

 7. Shore excursions